- Depart the UK on an overnight flight via Johannesburg

 All meals are included.

-We will be looking out for Namibia’s endemic birds and specialities, as we travel through the country – rosy-faced lovebird and rock runner, amongst others.
+We will be looking out for Namibia’s endemic birds and specialities, including rosy-faced lovebird, Ludwig’s bustard and rockrunner.

 - Red hartebeest

-Namibia has spectacular desert scenery and some of the most dramatic dunes in the world, rocky central uplands and coastal wetlands, and Etosha National Park – one of Africa’s finest wildlife reserves.
+Namibia has rocky central uplands, coastal wetlands and spectacular desert scenery including some of the most dramatic dunes in the world.
+Etosha National Park is one of Africa’s finest and most strikingly harsh wildlife reserves.

 The dunes at Sossusviel are one of the world’s most stunning – and most photographed – desert areas.
 The drive to Swakopmund focuses on a variety of classic desert formations, offering perfect photographic opportunities.